ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 This neural network is optimised at the same time as the parameters of the neural density estimator.

 !!! note
-    This functionality is only supported in SNPE, not in SNRE or SNLE.
-In SNRE and SNLE, the output of the neural network corresponds directly to the output of the simulator, in this case, 2D density maps.
-This contrasts with SNPE, where the input to the neural network is the output of the simulator, allowing for simultaneous compression using a CNN.
+    This functionality is only supported in SNPE, it is not available in SNRE or SNLE.
+This is because, unlike in NPE, the neural network in NRE and NLE approximates the likelihood or the likelihood ratio directly.
+As a result, the output of the neural network must match those of the simulator, meaning the compression step would have to occur after the density estimator, which is not possible.

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN) as the embedding net.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and